wididestrianda01/Instacart/README.md

 By combining clustering & association rules, the information obtained will be more detailed, and avoid the possibility of rules that are not caught or overshadowed by other rules because they are a minority.
 Maybe there are association rules that is common for certain groups of people, but not for majority of people.

 ### Market Basket Analysis
-Market Basket Analysis is conducted using the buying pattern clsuter.
+Market Basket Analysis is conducted using the buying pattern cluster.
 Association rule is performed using 3 algorithm: apriori, FP-Growth, and ECLAT.

 ## Conclusion